2016: year of the platforms, says IDC

 The move to ‘Open’ further extended into new investments where telecom providers would move to adjacent industries, such as e-health, media or content distribution, at an accelerated pace, the industry analysts says.

 Furthermore, the barriers of entry for competitors would also flatten.
-Most of last year’s predictions came true as the shift to ‘Open’ happened and Software-Defined Networks, Data Centres and Open Source were listed as the most sought technologies in the enterprise for 2015/16.
+Most of last year’s predictions came true as the shift to ‘Open’ happened and Software-Defined Networks, Data Centers and Open Source were listed as the most sought technologies in the enterprise for 2015/16.

 “As much as the industry will be in build mode and shift to a new era of ‘Open’, 2016 is the year of the platform”, says Dustin Kehoe, head of Telecom Practice, IDC Asia Pacific.